-Applications for the Civil Forfeiture grant are now being accepted, Erbe said, with $2.5 million dollars available for programming.
+Applications for the Civil Forfeiture grant are now being accepted, Erbe said, with $2.5 million available for programming.

 The grant is structured in two streams, according to Erbe.
 The first stream will dispense between $20,000 and $50,000 over two years, allowing organizations to mobilize and plan for effective crime prevention.
-Organizations will be able to identify, co-ordinate and work towards implementation of a suite of approaches that will make community safer.
+Grant recipients will be able to identify, co-ordinate and work towards implementation of a suite of approaches that will make community safer.

-The second stream is more substantial, with between $50,000 and $200,000 available over two years, to allow applicants the ability to work directly with chronic offenders, new Canadian populations, youth or individuals with complex needs to inhibit their activity in crime.
+The second stream is more substantial, with between $50,000 and $200,000 available over two years, to allow recipients the ability to work directly with chronic offenders, new Canadian populations, youth or individuals with complex needs to inhibit their activity in crime.

 According to Erbe, the grant has been dispensed since 2008, with more than $9 million used to fund mentoring programs and other programs that work with vulnerable youth throughout Alberta.

 “Most of the programs that we fund bring services and intensive programming to youth and families, because these are vulnerable populations,” Erbe said.
-“They may have substance abuse issues, they may have some family issues, they may be not doing well at school – and these programs generally offer support for those vulnerable populations and try to get them on a better, more pro-social productive path.”
+“They may have substance abuse issues, they may have some family issues, they may not be doing well at school – and these programs generally offer support for those vulnerable populations and try to get them on a better, more pro-social productive path.”